se-edu/addressbook-level3/docs/LearningOutcomes.md

 ---
-layout: page
+layout: alt-page
+title: LOs
-title: Learning Outcomes
+alt_title: Learning Outcomes
 ---

 After studying this code and completing the corresponding exercises, you